g3jiawei/Calendar/Phase4/phase4-individual-reports.md

 	* [Process](https://github.com/csc301-fall2014/Proj-Morning-Team10-repo/commit/ca6f0d66f8aab2be1799c139cee2dc7b8ca0557f)
 	* [Architecture](https://github.com/csc301-fall2014/Proj-Morning-Team10-repo/commit/66e15dfa8a666ea0b2fbfa2d0fedaa036735b474)

-	(I cannot cancel the login or make it accessible for everyone)
+	(For the above link, I cannot cancel the login or make it accessible for everyone)

 * While working on our Android app, I learned about how to **PUT**, **FETCH** and **POST** data from our app to server with the help of Hongyi and Manke.